top of page

 Based on Paula’s description, weather-related causes and astronomical causes can be ruled out.

-Similarly, Paula’s description does not suggest this was a conventional airborne object, such as a passenger aircraft, jet fighter, or helicopter.
-Nor could it have been a glider, micro-light, balloon, blimp, etc.
+Similarly, Paula’s description did not suggest this was a conventional airborne object, such as a passenger aircraft, jet fighter, or helicopter, nor could it have been a glider, micro-light, balloon, blimp, etc.

 Factors that are significant in this report include: